 King Salman’s Return to Brunei Two Decades Later

 Earlier this month, King Salman bin Abdulaziz al-Saud became the first Saudi monarch to visit the Sultanate of Brunei Darussalam, spending one day in this Southeast Asian Muslim-majority country 20 years after his first visit as the then-governor of Riyadh.
-As part of his three-week Asia tour, King Salman went to Brunei as well as China, Indonesia, Japan, Malaysia and the Maldives, with the expressed intention to boost the kingdom’s investment, commercial, security and cultural relations with Asian states, including four Muslim-majority nations.
+As part of his three-week Asia tour, King Salman went to Brunei as well as China, Indonesia, Japan, Malaysia, and the Maldives, with the expressed intention to boost the kingdom’s investment, commercial, security, and cultural relations with Asian states, including four Muslim-majority nations.
 Although his visit to the monarchy in Borneo was brief, it was significant for several reasons.

-The Saudi king met with Haji Hassanal Bolkiah Mu’izzaddin Waddaulah, the sultan of Brunei, who also serves as prime minister, finance minister, defense minister and supreme commander of the armed forces.
+The Saudi king met with Haji Hassanal Bolkiah Mu’izzaddin Waddaulah, the sultan of Brunei, who also serves as prime minister, finance minister, defense minister, and supreme commander of the armed forces.
 Both heads of state agreed to deepen Riyadh and Bandar Seri Begawan’s cooperation on a host of global and regional issues, especially counterterrorism.

 The sultan of Brunei thanked King Salman for making his “important and historic visit” and hailed the “continuous, fraternal, friendly and bilateral relations binding” the kingdom and the sultanate.
-Before the Saudi king departed for his vacation in Bali, the two monarchs agreed to deepen cooperation in the spheres of trade, investment, education, culture, youth and sports.
-The Saudi and Bruneian leaders highlighted the importance of strengthening bilateral cooperation in political, military, security and Islamic affairs.
+Before the Saudi king departed for his vacation in Bali, the two monarchs agreed to deepen cooperation in the spheres of trade, investment, education, culture, youth, and sports.
+The Saudi and Bruneian leaders highlighted the importance of strengthening bilateral cooperation in political, military, security, and Islamic affairs.

 Shortly before King Salman visited the sultanate, Brunei’s ambassador to Riyadh, Hisham bin Abdul Aziz, stated that the Saudi monarch was visiting the Southeast Asian country due to its important location in the Asia Pacific and its membership in both the Association of Southeast Asian Nations (ASEAN) and the Jeddah-headquartered Organization of Islamic Cooperation (OIC).
-The ambassador asserted that the two countries share views on international issues, have common visions and are united in their rejection of extremism.
+The ambassador asserted that the two countries share views on international issues, have common visions, and are united in their rejection of extremism.

 This rhetoric may seem to be standard diplomatic prose.
 Yet Saudi Arabia and Brunei are indeed aligned, and a growing relationship is bringing the kingdom and the sultanate closer to the point that Saudi Arabia can influence Brunei media.
 Five months ago, this was clear when Saudi Arabia’s unhappiness with the Bruneian press’ reporting on Hajj politics resulted in the sultan shutting down The Brunei Times, which claimed that Saudi officials were raising Hajj and Umrah visas because of the kingdom’s economic problems.

-Saudi Arabia-Brunei Relations
+Saudi Arabia-Brunei relations

 The history of the kingdom and the sultanate’s relationship took off gradually and modestly.
 Saudi Arabia opened its embassy in Brunei at the level of chargé d’Affairs in 1995.
 Two years later, King Salman, as the then-governor of Riyadh, became the first Saudi royal to visit Brunei.
-In 2001, the two governments upgraded relations and signed an agreement of cooperation in tourism and joint investments in gas, oil, petrochemicals, health, agriculture and livestock.
-Six years later the agreement finalized, leading to the development of an increasingly positive bilateral relationship.
+In 2001, the two governments upgraded relations and signed an agreement of cooperation in tourism and joint investments in gas, oil, petrochemicals, health, agriculture, and livestock.
+Six years later the agreement was finalized, leading to the development of an increasingly positive bilateral relationship.

 Since the establishment of diplomatic relations 22 years ago, Sultan Bolkiah has visited Saudi Arabia on two occasions, meeting King Fahd in 1998 and King Abdullah in 2011.
 These two trips to the kingdom came at pivotal times in Brunei’s development.
 The sultan’s meetings with both Saudi monarchs focused on Islamic and global issues.
-During the 2011 meeting, Riyadh sought Bruneian investment in one of the “Six Saudi Economic Cities” plan as part of then-King Abdullah’s economic program.
+During the 2011 meeting, Riyadh sought Bruneian investment in one of the “Six Saudi Economic Cities” plans as part of then-King Abdullah’s economic program.

 Saudi Vision 2030 vs. Vision Brunei 2035

 Saudi Arabia and Brunei’s plans for transforming their economies away from energy dependence are similar.
 Like Saudi Arabia, Brunei’s long-term economic challenge is to decrease its reliance on the gas and oil sectors, which are responsible for 98% and 93% of national exports and government revenues, respectively.
-In total, 70% of the country’s exports are to India, Japan, South Korea and Thailand.
+In total, 70% of the country’s exports are to India, Japan, South Korea, and Thailand.
 Natural gas-thirsty Japan tops the list, receiving 36% of Brunei’s exports.

 Outside of gas and oil, there is little to Brunei’s economy.
 Although most estimates suggest that Brunei’s gas and oil exports will hold steady until at least 2030-40, the country is committed to an economic diversification agenda as outlined in Vision Brunei 2035.
 This plan, unveiled in 2008, seeks to capitalize on the sultanate’s potential to become a major Islamic finance hub in the Asia Pacific, or an “Islamic Singapore,” which requires securing support from Indonesia and Malaysia.